Interlisp/Interlisp.github.io/content/en/software/install-and-run/macos/_index.md

 To install Medley:

-1. Download the latest release .zip from the [Medley downloads page](https://online.interlisp.org/downloads/medley_downloads.html) , under the heading "MacOS ...".
+1. Download the latest release .zip from the [Medley downloads page](https://online.interlisp.org/downloads/medley_downloads.html), under the heading "MacOS ...".

  <div align="center"><img alt="Medley Downloads Page" width=500 src="./images/downloads-page-macos.png"><p>&nbsp;</p></div>

 >> You can also download the installation .zip file for the latest as well as any prior releases from the Medley Releases page on the Interlisp GitHub site.
-[Instructions for this can be found here](./macos-from-github).
+Instructions for this can be found [here](macos-from-github).

 2. Copy the downloaded *medley-full-macos-universal...zip* file (which MacOS treats as an unzipped folder) from the Downloads folder into any folder of your choosing.
 Optionally,  rename the target folder of the copy from *medley-full-macos-universal...* to something more manageable - e.g., *medley-latest*.
 For the purposes of these instructions, we will call this (renamed) folder the *\<medley_folder>*.